 The National Museum of African American History and Culture (NMAAHC) is eager to support students who are engaging in historical research for projects, especially those related to National History Day.
-As the national museum devoted to telling the American story through the African American lens, NMAAHC can assist students in exploring multiple perspectives in history by providing access to primary sources, supporting materials, and expert mentorship.
+As the national museum devoted to telling the American story through the African American lens, the NMAAHC can assist students in exploring multiple perspectives in history by providing access to primary sources, supporting materials and expert mentorship.

 About National History Day

 National History Day ® is an academic competition focusing on history for students in grades 6-12.
 Today more than half a million students enter the contest.
-They construct entries as an individual or in a group in one of five five categories: documentary, exhibit, paper, performance, or website.
-Students then compete in a series of contests - school, local/regional, and state - to proceed to the National Contest held each June at the University of Maryland, College Park.
+They construct entries as an individual or in a group in one of five categories: documentary, exhibit, paper, performance or website.
+Students then compete in a series of contests - school, local/regional and state - to proceed to the National Contest held each June at the University of Maryland, College Park.
 The mission of National History Day is to provide students with opportunities to learn historical content and develop research, thinking and communication skills through the study of history and to provide educators with resources and training to enhance classroom teaching.